Fair buses aren't rolling so smoothly

 Federal rules revised last year mean that, after 16 years, Metro Transit is no longer allowed to contract for charter work that private transportation companies are willing and able to do.
 Over the fair's first weekend, the transition left some people waiting an hour or more for even short rides to the fair and contributed to chaos at the bus lots on Como Avenue.

-curve this first year," Jim Canine, president of Lorenz Bus Service, said Wednesday from the fair.
+"There's quite a learning curve this first year," Jim Canine, president of Lorenz Bus Service, said Wednesday from the fair.
 The fair's big jump in attendance -- for the first six days, it's more than 9 percent ahead of last year -- was a major factor in delays, he said, and buses from other companies continue to be added.

 Lorenz, which bills itself as the largest charter company in the state, used to take care of about 40 percent of the shuttle rides, with Metro Transit handling the rest.
 Now the transit agency has said goodbye to a half-million riders, and the dozens of buses it normally contributes -- including high-capacity articulated buses -- aren't being used for the fair's free shuttle service, which operates from 33 close-in park and rides and is paid for by the fair.
 Metro Transit is continuing to operate some of the paid shuttles from farther-out lots, as those aren't considered charter routes.